Lab members

 I’m looking forward to joining the lab, learning from everyone, and contributing to meaningful research!

 Are you interested in any of the lab’s research areas?
-If so, reach out to nicholas.landry@virginia.edu!
+If so, see our open positions page!